pedropassos06/thumbnail-previewer/README.md

 - Upload and preview YouTube thumbnails.
 - Manage and select multiple thumbnails.
 - Add and manage video titles.
-- Ability to select your channel without login.
+- Ability to select your channel without logging in.

 ## Deployment